Speakers

 Excited states for exciting chemistry

-Curricular innovation research in chemistry didactics
+Curricular innovation research in chemistry education

-Target group: students, teachers and school community - Duration: 45-60 min
+Target group: Students, teachers and school community - Duration: 45-60 min

 On the way to artificial photosynthesis

-Light on!
+Lights on!
 Even in chemical education!

-Target group: students, teachers and school community - Duration: 45-60 min
+Target group: Students, teachers and school community - Duration: 45-60 min

 Photons and molecules